Abdul Salam Zaeef: Early life

 Zaeef was born in 1967 to a poor family in the small village of Zangiabad, between the Arghandab and Dori rivers, in the Panjwayi District of Kandahar Province in southern Afghanistan.
 His family had moved there a few years earlier, because of fighting over land in their home village of Jaldak in Zabul Province.
 His uncle, Mullah Nezam, was accused of killing 16 people in the fighting and was later killed by government forces.
 Zaeef's mother died when he was one or two years old.
 The family moved to Mushan, another village nearby, and then to Rangrezan in Maywand District.
 His father died in 1975.
 Zaeef was taken to live with an aunt and cousins at Charshakha, then in Panjwayi District and now in Zhari District, for a year and a half.
-He then was taken to live with a maternal uncle and studied at a madrassa at Sangisar, receiving a basic religious education in the years before the Soviet invasion.
+He then was taken to live with a maternal uncle and studied at a madrassa at Singesar, receiving a basic religious education in the years before the Soviet invasion.
 In 1978 he attended primary school in Kandahar city for a year.
 That year the Communists took power in Afghanistan and fighting broke out between mujahideen and the government.
 He fled with his relatives and many others to Pakistan in January 1979, when he was 10 years old, ending up in a refugee camp in Nushki, Balochistan.